hynpu/ece7970_winter2021/Week_5/README.md

 # SGD optimization: Stochastic gradient descent
-one of the fundamental requirements for SGD optimization is that the training data is independent and identically distributed, but in RL:
+One of the fundamental requirements for SGD optimization is that the training data is independent and identically distributed, but in RL:
 1. samples are not independent
 2. training data distribution won't be identical